Preparing For Labour

 • fruit juices and boiled sweets to give you energy in labour

-• Things that can help you pass the time and relax for example books, magazines, IPod
+• things that can help you pass the time and relax – for example, books, magazines, mp3 player

 • a sponge or water spray to cool you down

-• front-opening nightdresses or pyjamas if you are going to breastfeed
+• front-opening nightdresses or pyjamas of you are going to breastfeed

 • light dressing gown and slippers

-• five or six pairs of (old) pants or disposable pants
+• five or six pairs of old underwear

 • a loose, comfortable outfit to come home in